puppetlabs/bolt/documentation/bolt_running_plans.md

 `<PROJECT_NAME>/modules/plans/` and local plans in `<PROJECT_NAME>/site-modules/plans/`.

-Using a Bolt project, you can create an empty `<PROJECT_NAME>/bolt-project.yaml` file, develop your plan in `<PROJECT_NAME>/plans/`, and run Bolt from the root of your Bolt project directory to test the plan.
+Using a Bolt project, you can create a `<PROJECT_NAME>/bolt-project.yaml` file, develop your plan in `<PROJECT_NAME>/plans/`, and run Bolt from the root of your Bolt project directory to test the plan.

 > **Note**: The `bolt-project.yaml` file is part of an experimental feature.
 For
 > more information, see [Bolt